slsdetectorgroup/slsDetectorPackage/docs/src/troubleshooting.rst

 Cannot stop slaves in sync mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-If cabling is accessible, ensure termination board and flatband cable between the masters and the slaves are connnected properly.
+If cabling is accessible, ensure termination board and flatband cable between the masters and the slaves are connected properly.
 Then try to stop.
 #.
 If cabling is inaccessible, unsync first so that the slaves can get the stop directly from the client using the command.
 Then, don't use sync mode until the cabling is fixed.

     .. code-block:: bash